Books Set in the U.S. Territories

 Individuals born in the USVI are considered citizens of the United States.
 While they can't vote in federal elections, they do elect a nonvoting delegate to the US House of Representatives.

-Winter in Paradise
+Winter in Paradise book cover

-Irene gets a shocking late-night phone call that her husband has been found dead on the island of St. John, far from their suburban life.
-When she travels to St. John to figure out what happened to her husband, Irene discovers much more than she expected - including his entire double life.
+When she travels to St. John to figure out what happened to her husband, Irene discovers much more than she expected – including his entire double life.

-This is book #1 in 3 book series, which means it ends without a fully satisfying ending and you'll want to keep reading.
-All three have been released, so you won't have to wait for publishing, but we wanted to make sure you knew what you were in for!
+This is book #1 in 3 book series, which means it ends without a fully satisfying ending and you’ll have to keep reading.
+All three have been released, so you won’t have to wait for publishing, but we wanted to make sure you knew what you were in for!

-The Book Girls Say… If you have Elin Hilderbrand’s books set in Nantucket as much as we do, consider heading to the Caribbean with her this month.
+If you have Elin Hilderbrand’s books set in Nantucket as much as we do, consider heading to the Caribbean with her.
 She is a bit of a local celebrity on St. John.
 Within this story, she drops the names of many local business owners, bar dwellers, and locations that you may recognize if you’ve traveled to this US Virgin Island.
-Although, as she says in her author's notes, some of these businesses did not survive Hurricane Irma.
+Although, as she says in her author’s notes, some of these businesses did not survive Hurricane Irma.

-The Marriage of Opposites
+Marriage of Opposites book cover

 In this historical romance, you’ll learn the family history of artist Camille Pissarro, the Father of Impressionism.
 His mother, Rachel, grew up on St. Thomas, but dreamt of a glamorous life in Paris.
-Rachel’s mother was a Jewish refugee, and dislike’s Rachel’s tendency to stretch beyond every boundary she’s given.
+Rachel’s mother was a Jewish refugee, and she dislikes Rachel’s tendency to stretch beyond every boundary she’s given.

 However, Rachel has an ally in their maid, Adelle and Adelle’s daughter, Jestine.
 This friendship doesn’t save her from being married off to an older widower in an attempt to save her father’s business.
 Eventually, Rachel finally gets a chance to live life on her own terms when her husband dies and his handsome young nephew arrives from France to settle the estate.

-The Book Girls Say… This book is set in the 1800s, when St. Thomas was part of the Danish West Indies.
+This book is set in the 1800s, when St. Thomas was part of the Danish West Indies.
 In 1917, the United States purchased St. Thomas (along with St. John & St. Croix) from Denmark in 1917 for a total of $25 million and renamed the group of islands as the Virgin Islands.

-Revenge Cafe
+Revenge Cafe book cover

 Mandy is excited to leave her life on the US Mainland behind to run the Revenge Cafe on St. Thomas with her best friend, Chance.
 However, Chance fails to mention that people tend to die at the cafe.
 As Mandy investigates a murder on their property, she discovers that Chance has been playing outside the legal lines.
 Even worse, it looks like Mandy might be the next victim.